Thought Leadership

 • Custom signature specimen Adobe PDF outputs that dynamically render out required signatory boxes

-• Request for upload of non-certified ID scans showing signatures (e.g. Australian driver license)
+• Request for upload of non-certified ID scans showing signatures (e.g. Australian driver licence)

 • Product terms and conditions of the account onto an Adobe PDF signing page for supplementary execution by analogue signature within a prescribed timeframe to upload after completing the application (not necessarily holding the account fulfilment process)